- Alicia Brena Nuno - ECC PYP Coordinator

 In her free time Melina enjoys outdoor adventures, books, physical recreation, and hanging out with friends and family.
 Melina is happy to be a member of the BCIS community.
 She is delighted to be exploring Beijing and learning about a new culture.

 Mubanga, known to friends as Muby, hails from Zambia.
 She has also lived in Tanzania and Canada.
-She obtained her Bachelor's in Education from Duquesne University of the Holy Spirit in Pittsburgh, Pennsylvania, as well as her Teacher’s Diploma in Montessori Studies, and a Certificate in Multiple Intelligences in Early Childhood Education.
+Muby has a Master of Science in Innovative Education and Teaching, a Bachelor's in Education, a Diploma in Special Education, a Teacher’s Diploma in Montessori Studies, and a Certificate in Multiple Intelligences in Early Childhood Education.

-She has 12 years of international teaching experience, having worked in places including the New Bridge English Center, Australian International School, Ivy School, and Beanstalk International Bilingual School.
+She has 16 years of international teaching experience, having worked in many International Schools in China.
 She loves living in China and has yet to experience all that China has to offer.

 In her spare time, she volunteers in various charitable organizations, enjoys traveling, reading, meditating, swimming, experimenting on recipes, and being a mother to her three wonderful children.
 She is excited to be part of the BCIS family.

 Natalie grew up in New Zealand and has been living overseas since 2012.
 She obtained a Bachelor of Arts in Linguistics and Måori Studies from Massey University, and as a mature student, studied her Post Graduate Certificate in Education with Nottingham University.